oscimp/oscimpDigital/doc/tutorials/redpitaya/4-FIR/README.md

       - <span>DATA\_OUT\_SIZE</span> = 16;

 When you are done, if it was not the previous program but a new project, don't forget to add the constraints and set up the HDL wrapper as shown in the first tutorial.

 Then, generate the bitstream.

 # PS: Linux kernel driver

 Rather than using a single complex stream to communicate with the PS, we have now selected the <span>dataReal\_to\_ram</span> to define multiple real streams.
-The driver is the same than
-<span>dataComplex\_to\_ram</span>, so that this part of the XML may be
-left unchanged (memory address must be checked, as shown for example on Fig. [3](#addr)), in addition to which we wish to communicate with the FIR to define the coefficients.
-This time, the
+The result will be the same as <span>dataComplex\_to\_ram</span>, so the driver is the same.
+So, This part of the XML may be left unchanged (yet, don't forget to check the memory address, as shown for example on Fig. [3](#addr)).
+We define a new block to communicate with the FIR to define the coefficients.

+You can use the module generator as shown in the second tutorial to generate this XML or you can do it by hand.
-<span>module\_generator</span> XML configuration file should look like
+This time, the <span>module\_generator</span> XML configuration file should look like

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>